eastend-street/jotdown/README.md

 <br/>

 ## Technology
-The front end made by React.js, back end made by Python.
-In front end, using Redux and styled-components, correct style application and state management are realized.
-In back end, using Django REST framework, Docker and Heroku.
-It established RESTful API communication.

 - Front-end: React.js, Redux, React Router, styled-components, Material-ui
 - Backend: Django REST framework, Python
 - Infrastructure: Docker, Heroku